Random Phase Approximation for gapped systems: role of vertex corrections and applicability of the constrained random phase approximation: Screening and cRPA effective interactions in materials

 This is no longer true when we transform the field operators to a combined cell/orbital basis if these orbitals are not entirely localized within the (unit) cell, as it is the case for realistic Wannier constructions.
 Thus, after the transformation to Wannier orbitals, the Coulomb interaction has four spatial indices $V(\Rv_1,\Rv_2,\Rv_3,\Rv_4)$, or three momenta $V(\Qv,\Kv,\Kv')$.
 We again use capitals (e.g., $\Qv$) to denote the Brillouin Zone momentum corresponding to the discrete vectors $\Rv$.

-Since objects with three momenta are computationally inconvenient we will use below the approximation $V(\Qv,\Kv,\Kv')\approx V(\Qv)$, i.e., we assume that the pair of orbital operators on either side of the Coulomb interaction line shares a unit cell~\footnote{Instead of completely ignoring the dependence on $\Kv$ and $\Kv'$, one could also consider a form factor expansion~\cite{Husemann09}, but this is beyond the scope of this work.}.
+Since objects with three momenta are computationally inconvenient we will use below the approximation $V(\Qv,\Kv,\Kv')\approx V(\Qv)=\int d\Kv \int d\Kv' V(\Qv,\Kv,\Kv')$, where a suitable normalization of the integrals is implied.
+In real space, this corresponds to $V(\Rv_1,\Rv_2,\Rv_3,\Rv_4)=V(\Rv_1-\Rv_4)\delta_{\Rv_1,\Rv_2}\delta_{\Rv_3,\Rv_4}$, i.e., we assume that the pair of orbital operators on either side of the Coulomb interaction line shares a unit cell~\footnote{Instead of completely ignoring the dependence on $\Kv$ and $\Kv'$, one could also consider a form factor expansion~\cite{Husemann09}, but this is beyond the scope of this work.}.
 In making this approximation, we have to consider that the construction of the orbitals is not unique in several ways (choice of unit cell, choice of the orbitals, placement of the orbitals within the unit cell), as will be discussed in the case of graphene.
 The resulting spatial-orbital structure of $V$, expressed in terms of discrete unit-cell and orbital based coordinates, therefore explictly depends on the chosen orbital parametrization.
 The quality of the approximation $V(\Qv,\Kv,\Kv') \approx V(\Qv)$ can only be quantified within the context of a specific orbital basis.
 As this issue is related to spillage of the orbitals outside of the unit cell, the approximation will perform well for sets of orbitals that are sufficiently localized within the unit cell.
 In Appendix~\ref{app:benzene}, we consider the benzene molecule where the computational cell effects can be seen quantitatively.